DestroyerBDT/filterlists/README.md

 Unique to [uBlock Origin](https://github.com/gorhill/uBlock/wiki/Resources-Library) and [AdGuard](https://github.com/AdguardTeam/Scriptlets/blob/master/wiki/about-scriptlets.md) are a method of filtering called scriplets.
 They are small scripts that allow the content blocker to perform customized actions on websites, beyond just blocking elements.
 Scripts are small code snippets written in JavaScript, which perform certain functions.

-This is where a powerful ad blocker like uBO or AdGuard shines, as they can block pop-ups on videos when you click them and other instrusive ads, whereas basic ad blockers only support the bare minimum of network and cosmetic filtering.
+This is where a powerful ad blocker like uBO or AdGuard shines, as they can block pop-ups on videos when you click them and other intrusive ads, whereas basic ad blockers only support the bare minimum of network and cosmetic filtering.
 You'll usually find these in built-in browser ad blockers.
 (I'm looking you Opera, Vivaldi, and Orion.)

 ## Disable Cosmetic Filters
-Effective ad blocking now requires cosmetic filters in Ads and Annoyances lists to remove these elements.
+Effective ad blocking now requires cosmetic filters in Ads and annoyance lists to remove these elements.
 Most devices, including [mobile devices](https://github.com/gorhill/uBlock/commit/7a768e7b1a), can handle cosmetic filtering without significant performance issues.

 However, turning off cosmetic filtering when the webpage doesn't need it reduces your device's [workload](https://github.com/gorhill/uBlock/wiki/Doesn't-uBlock-Origin-add-overhead-to-page-load%3F) while still blocking unwanted network requests.